syncfusion-content/maui-docs/MAUI/StepProgressBar/tooltip.md

 documentation: ug
 ---

-# Tooltip in .NET MAUI Step ProgressBar (SfStepprogressBar)
+# Tooltip in .NET MAUI Step ProgressBar (SfStepProgressBar)

 The tooltip provides information when hovering over or tapping the steps in the step progress bar, displaying details about the each steps.